gitbls/pistrong/README.md

 * `InstallPiStrong` - Install and configure strongSwan

-* `makeMyCA` - Use makeMyCA to create your secure custom CA supporting iOS, Windows, and Linux Clients after completing the installation.
+* `makeMyCA` - Create your secure custom CA supporting iOS, Windows, and Linux Clients after completing the installation.
 Or you can roll your own of course, using this as a model.

 * `makeTunnel` - Use makeTunnel to create a Site-to-Site (remote LANs are accessible) or Host-to-Host VPN (remote LANs are not accessible) with strongSwan on both ends of the VPN.